GeiserX/genieacs-docker/README.md

 # Docker Compose and Dockerfile files for GenieACS

-Recommended Host Machine: Debian 9

-Machine preferably with 4GB or more.
-The rest can change
+Recommended Host Machine: Debian 9 with 4GB of RAM or more.

 ### Install Docker-CE and Docker Compose